 Today’s business environment looks a lot different than it did a few decades ago.
-The advances of communications technology enabled by the internet have introduced a variety of new ways for companies to do business and employees to get work done.
+The advances in communications technology enabled by the internet have introduced a variety of new ways for companies to do business and for employees to get work done.

 One aspect of communications that the internet has transformed is telephone service.
 When comparing VoIP vs landline telephone service, it’s important to know that they are two very different technologies.

 Choosing which one is right for your business will have a significant impact on how your office communicates, how much you pay for phone service, and what kind of services your customers and employees can take advantage of.

 When people say “landline,” they are most often referring to a telephone that uses solid core, twisted pair copper wire, and plugs into a two or four-pin wall jack.

 Generally speaking, copper wire phone technology hasn’t changed much since it was invented in the late 19th century.
 Landline phones are based on an analog technology that sends signals through a series of exchanges — physical switch boxes — that connect calls between two phones.

 On the downside, that same analog connection limits the types of new features that service providers can introduce.
 Most carriers only offer basic features like call waiting, caller ID, voicemail, and call blocking.